-NOTICE To avoid damaging belt, do not pry over pulleys.
+NOTICE To avoid damaging the belt, do not pry over pulleys.

-- Park the unit on a smooth level surface such as a concrete floor.
+- 1. Park the unit on a smooth level surface such as a concrete floor.
 Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the ignition key. - 2.
-Lower the mower deck to it's lowest cutting position and remove the mower deck guards and floor pan to gain access to the mower deck drive belt (A, Figures 57& 58).
+Lower the mower deck to it's lowest cutting position and remove the mower deck guards and floor pan to gain access to the mower deck drive belt (A. Figures 65 & 66).

 Use extreme caution when rotating the idler arm with the breaker bar, due to the increased tension in the spring as the idler arm is being rotated.
-Injury may result if the breaker bar is prematurely released while the spring is under tension.
+Injury may result if the breaker bar is prematurely released while under tension.

 - 3. Using a 1/2" breaker bar (B) place the square end in the opening in the idler arm (C) and rotate the idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
-Remove the belt from the left hand side spindle pulley (D).
-Pull the length of the belt removed from the left hand spindle pulley towards the center of the deck. - 4.
+Remove the belt from the left hand spindle pulley (D).
+Pull the length of the belt removed from the spindle pulley toward the center of the deck. - 4.
 Remove the belt from the belt guide (E) installed on the adjustable idler pulley (F).